 There are three macrobreweries in Latvia: Aldaris, Lacplešis, and Cesu.
 To many Latvians, ordering any of these three beers is to announce, “I have no preference about how my beer tastes, and I am just here to get drunk.”
 In reality, those beers are pretty drinkable and cheaper than the microbrews.

-As for the microbrews, it is well worth your time to sample some of these fine brews, and not just for the nods of approval your bartender will give you.
-The following are great examples:
+As for the microbrews and craft beers in Riga and other parts of Latvia, it is well worth your time to sample some of these fine brews, and not just for the nods of approval your bartender will give you.
+The following are great examples of Craft Beer in Riga and Latvia:

 Tervetes commands a strong following among Latvians, in large part because at least 75% of the ingredients are locally sourced, and also because their pale lagers are delicious.